martinpihrt/OSPy/README.md

 (This option does support automatic updating.)

 1. Ensure git is installed (and the git executable is in your path).
-2. Use git to clone https://github.com/martinpihrt/OSPy.git to a location of your choice.
+2. Use git to clone: git clone -b refactor https://github.com/martinpihrt/OSPy.
+3. Next use step "Setup"

 ### Second option (without Git)
 (This option does *not* support automatic updating.)